justexo-hash/PulseMarket/replit.md

 ## Overview

-PulseMarket is a prediction market application inspired by platforms like Polymarket, Kalshi, and Robinhood.
-The application allows users to browse prediction markets across various categories (Crypto, Entertainment, Technology), view probability forecasts, and create new markets.
-Built as a single-page application (SPA), it emphasizes data clarity, professional aesthetics, and trust through clean, fintech-inspired design.
+PulseMarket is a fully functional prediction market application inspired by platforms like Polymarket, Kalshi, and Robinhood.
+The application allows users to:
+- Browse prediction markets across categories (Crypto, Entertainment, Technology, etc.)
+- View probability forecasts and market details
+- Create new markets with custom questions and categories
+- Place simulated bets with portfolio tracking
+- Resolve markets with final outcomes
+- Filter and search markets in real-time

+Built as a single-page application (SPA) with PostgreSQL database persistence, it emphasizes data clarity, professional aesthetics, and trust through clean, fintech-inspired design.

 ## User Preferences